Thursday, May 21, 2015

 Flying time...

 Good frigging damn... where has the past 6 years + 1 month gone.
-Have been at new employment for durn near 4 of those years [this coming November], have been to SD, FL, Canada, Mexico, etc. on vacations, have watched our boys grow into young men, lost my poppa [RIP you old fool; miss you], gained a few (ok, a lot) of grey hairs, well,,, those that are still remaining on my noggin, acquired a drum set [Gretsch Renown Maple, Cherry Burst + misc snares & cymbals = mainly for youngest boy] and a '99 Celica convertible, couple Apples, and a Canon 50D... all nice toys to explore this wide world with, while dancing with my lady, eating at various restaurants, and finding new things to do, and discovering some awesome bands, seeing wonderful sites, including whilst flying a plane [well, ok,,, it was for only ~5 minutes, but still...] over northern Ft.
+Have been at new employment for durn near 4 of those years [this coming November], have been to SD, FL, Canada, Mexico, etc. on vacations, have watched our boys grow into young men, lost my poppa [RIP you old fool; miss you], gained a few (ok, a lot) of grey hairs, well,,, those that are still remaining on my noggin, acquired a drum set [Gretsch Renown Maple, Cherry Burst + misc snares & cymbals = gift for youngest boy] and a '99 Celica convertible, couple Apples, and a Canon 50D... all nice toys to explore this wide world with, while dancing with my lady, eating at various restaurants, and finding new things to do, and discovering some awesome bands, seeing wonderful sites, including whilst flying a plane [well, ok,,, it was for only ~5 minutes, but still...] over northern Ft.
 Wayne.
 And now, here is to the next 6 years + 1 month!

 Saturday, September 10, 2005